Analysis | Trump is closing by promising an even harder line on immigration and refugees

-And Stephen Miller, a senior adviser to the president, announced that the administration’s immigration plans — if Trump is reelected — will involve multiple efforts to curtail the number of refugees coming to the U.S., including limiting asylum grants, outlawing sanctuary cities and adding tougher screening to the travel ban for visa applicants, according to NBC News.
+And Stephen Miller, a senior adviser to the president, announced that the administration’s immigration plans — if Trump is reelected — will involve multiple efforts to curtail the number of refugees coming to the United States, including limiting asylum grants, outlawing sanctuary cities and adding tougher screening to the travel ban for visa applicants, according to NBC News.

 Trump tried to create anxiety in voters less than a month ago in Minnesota, an important swing state with a large refugee population, by claiming that Biden would significantly increase the state’s refugee population.

-“Another massive issue for Minnesota is the election of Joe Biden’s plan to inundate your state with a historic flood of refugees,” he said.
+“Another massive issue for Minnesota is the election of Joe Biden’s plan to inundate your state with a historic flood of refugees,” Trump said.
 “It’s the worst thing you’ve ever seen.
 But they pledged a 700 percent increase in refugees.
 700 percent!”

 He singled out Rep. Ilhan Omar (D-Minn.), a frequent critic of and target of the president who fled to the United States as a child refugee from a war-torn Somalia, while accusing her without any evidence of being involved with a cash-for-ballot harvesting scheme.
 The allegation appears to have begun with Project Veritas, a right-wing group that attempts to expose the mainstream media and those on the left via undercover videos.